 3. The VR program's performance on the performance accountability indicators under section 116 of WIOA.

 DVR is a partner with Adult Education, the SWIB, and the larger workforce development system to incorporate and apply the new rules related to the Workforce Innovation and Opportunity Act (WIOA), including drafting a unified state plan adopting new performance measures and further collaboration with the One–Stop system.
 DVR is a member of the Maine WIOA steering committee, which is guiding the Act’s implementation, and also has participants on multiple related sub–committees.
 DVR will be using wage data from the Maine Department of Labor’s Unemployment Insurance to establish baseline and initial WIOA performance targets for employment outcomes.
 Although it does not provide information on individuals who are placed in self–employment or other jobs, such as federal and out–of–state positions, this is the only data set available at this time.
-DVR is seeking further definition and data sources for the other WIOA performance indicators.
+DVR is ****working closely with WIOA partners to further develop and implement joint WIOA performance indicators.****

 4. How the funds reserved for innovation and expansion (I&E) activities were utilized.

 State Independent Living Council (SILC) To assist the SILC to increase organizational capacity and member effectiveness, Maine DVR continued to support the SILC to maintain an Executive Director to envision and articulate the organization’s goals and establish the systems and mechanisms to achieve these goals.
 The SILC Executive Director will be responsible for conducting the work of the SPIL under the supervision and direction of the Maine SILC to accomplish tasks such as a) recruitment and management of members and volunteers b) establish and maintain partnerships with community members and organizations c) market and promote the Maine SILC d) increase and diversify the resources related to the six core areas of the SILC.
 State Rehabilitation Council Support Innovation & Expansion funds are used to support the activities and administration of the Statewide Rehabilitation Council (SRC) for the Division and the SRC meets monthly as a full council.
 The SRC has standing committees that meet regularly.
 These committees include, DVR/SRC Policy Group, CSPD Subcommittee, Membership, Annual Meeting, Website committee, and the Executive Committee.
-For more information regarding the SRC, please visit www.mainesrc.org.
-At its annual meeting in September 2013 the SRC benefited from the New England Technical Assistance and Continuing Education Center (TACE) facilitators.
-TACE successfully facilitated the SRC annual meeting as TACE staff understood not only the SRC mission, but also its current challenges, future goals and the critical importance of its work on behalf of PWD.
+For more information regarding the SRC, please visit www.mainesrc.org. ****During FFY 17 the SRC notably increased its employer membership and regular employer representation at meetings. ****

 q.
 Quality, Scope, and Extent of Supported Employment Services.